 Common Traffic Violations at Night

-A driver’s first responsibility is to slow down and yield to pedestrians in crosswalks.
+A driver’s first responsibility is to yield "the right of way, slowing down or stopping if need be so to yield, to a pedestrian crossing the roadway within a crosswalk."
 M.G.L. c.
 89, § 11.
 Pedestrians have the absolute right of way when the “Walk” signal is on.
-Drivers must watch the entire crosswalk and stop for pedestrians in front of them, as well as pedestrians crossing from the other half of the road.
+Drivers must watch the entire crosswalk and yield and stop for pedestrians in front of them, as well as pedestrians crossing from the other half of the road.

 Similarly, drivers have to obey traffic lights, slowing down for yellow and stopping for red.
 They must travel the speed limit – and even drop their speed when a special hazard exists related to a pedestrian or other traffic.
 M.G.L. c.
 90, § 17.
 It may not be safe to travel the speed limit in certain weather or roadway conditions, such as at night or in stormy conditions.

 Massachusetts drivers have a duty to pass other vehicles, bicyclists and pedestrians with care.
 M.G.L. c.
 90, § 17 states, "Upon approaching a pedestrian who is upon the traveled part of any way and not upon a sidewalk, every person operating a motor vehicle shall slow down.”